harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/cd-steps/flow-control/synchronize-deployments-using-barriers.md

 Harness address this scenario using Barriers.
 Barriers allow you to synchronize different stages and step groups in your Pipeline, and control the flow of your deployment systematically.

-Barriers have an effect only when two or more stages/step groups use the same barrier name (**Barrier Reference** setting in the Barrier step), and are executed in parallel in a Pipeline.
+Barriers have an effect only when two or more stages/step groups use the same barrier name (**Barrier Reference** setting in the Barrier step), and are executed in parallel in a pipeline.
 When executed in parallel, both stages/step groups will cross the barrier at the same time.
-(There are additional constraints when these parallel steps are generated using looping strategies.
-For more information, go to [Important notes](/docs/continuous-delivery/manage-deployments/synchronize-deployments-using-barriers#notes))
+There are additional constraints when these parallel steps are generated using looping strategies.
+For more information, go to [Important notes](/docs/continuous-delivery/manage-deployments/synchronize-deployments-using-barriers#notes).

 If a stage/step group fails before reaching its barrier point, the stage/step group signals the other stages/step groups that have the same barrier, and the other stages/step groups will react as if they failed as well.
 At that point, each stage/step group will act according to its [define a failure strategy on stages and steps](/docs/platform/pipelines/define-a-failure-strategy-on-stages-and-steps/).